In the first part

 The most common form of tilt is when someone sees the potential in every kind of hand preflop.
 In this case the player who is on tilt raises probably with a much wider range than the optimal, but what is sure, os that he calls preflop raises with a wider range than he normally would do.
 Also he is less sensitive to the raise sizes, he calls 4 bb raises with the same frequency as the 2,5bb ones.

-• We can also widen our raising range adapting to the wide calling range of the opponent.
+• You can also widen your raising range adapting to the wide calling range of the opponent.

 • Increase your betsizings

-• We shouldn't call wide, just wait for the right cards!
+• You shouldn't call wide, just wait for the right cards!